arq5x/gemini/docs/content/database_schema.rst

 ========================  ========      ==============================================================================================
 in_omim                   BOOL          | 0 : Absence of the variant in OMIM database
                                         | 1 : Presence of the variant in OMIM database
-clinvar_sig               STRING        | The clinical significance scores for each
+clinvar_causal_allele     STRING          The allele(s) that are associated or causal for the disease. clinvar_sig               STRING        | The clinical significance scores for each
                                         | of the variant according to ClinVar:
                                         | *unknown*, *untested*, *non-pathogenic*